 • liver damage;

-• pulmonary embolism and infarction;
+• embolism and pulmonary infarction;

-• kidney disease;
+• kidney diseases;

 • diseases and conditions accompanied by cell breakdown;

-• malignant tumors of any localization;
+• malignant tumors of any location;

 • taking anabolic steroids, ethanol, hepatotoxic drugs.